tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

 	}

 	loadTracks(){
-		for (let trackName of Object.keys(this.trackPaths)){
+	   // 3 - loop through the sound file names and load each sound file with its own XHR object for (let trackName of Object.keys(this.trackPaths)){
 	    let trackURL = this.trackPaths[trackName];
 	    this.loadBuffer(trackName,trackURL);
 	  }
 	}

 	loadBuffer(trackName,trackURL) {
+		//  4 - make a new XHR
 		const request = new XMLHttpRequest();

+	        // 5 - this responseType is an `ArrayBuffer` containing binary data - https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType
 		request.responseType = "arraybuffer";

+		// 6 - sned the request
+		request.open("GET", trackURL, true);
+		request.send();

+		/* Callbacks */

-		// if there is an error with fetching the audio files, log it out request.onerror = e => console.error('BufferLoader: XHR error');
+		// 7 - if there is an error with fetching the audio files, log it out request.onerror = e => console.error('BufferLoader: XHR error');

+		// 8 - if we successfully loaded the sound file ...
 		request.onload = e => {
-			// the audio file data is in request.response const arrayBuffer = request.response;
+			// 9 - the audio file data is in request.response - if it's null then the file we loaded was not a compatible sound const arrayBuffer = request.response;

+			// 10 - the "sound decoding success" callback
 			const decodeSuccess = buffer => {
 				if(buffer) {
-					this.trackBuffers[trackName] = buffer;
+					// 13 - if successfull, add the buffer to our object this.trackBuffers[trackName] = buffer;

-					if (++this.loadCount == this.numToLoad){
+					// 14 - if this is the last bufer to load, callback to `createAudioGraph()` if (++this.loadCount == this.numToLoad){
 						this.callback(this.trackBuffers);
 					}